Welcome to the Special Collections of UM Libraries

 Guide to the History of the Book

 The resources covered in this guide are available primarily in the Maryland Room in Hornbake Library.
 However, the search strategies and resources discussed may serve as starting point for researching broader topics related to the history of the book.
 Additional materials are located in the general collections in McKeldin Library as well as the Art Library.
-Consult the Searching the Catalog section of this guide for more information on using the online catalog to locate resources available from the University of Maryland Libraries.

 There are several places to go to start your research on the history of the book: